OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad.md

 ## Sideload an add-in on Excel or Word on iPad using macOS Catalina

 > [!IMPORTANT]
-> With the introduction of macOS Catalina, [Apple discontinued iTunes on Mac](https://support.apple.com/HT210200) and integrated functionality required to sideload apps into **Finder**.
+> With the introduction of macOS Catalina, Apple discontinued iTunes on Mac and integrated functionality required to sideload apps into **Finder**.
+To learn more, see [Use the Finder to share files between your Mac and your iPhone, iPad, iPod touch](https://support.apple.com/119585).

 1. Use a sync cable to connect your iPad to your computer.
 If you're connecting the iPad to your computer for the first time, you'll be prompted with **Trust This Computer?**.
 Choose **Trust** to continue.
 You may also be asked if this is a new iPad or if you're restoring one.